OpenJobDescription/openjd-model-for-python/README.md

     openjd_model-1.2.3-py3-none-any.whl.sig
     ```

 2) Install the `gpg` command line tool.
-The installation process varies by operation system.
+The installation process varies by operating system.
 Please refer to the GnuPG website for instructions: https://gnupg.org/download/

 3) Save the following contents to a file called `openjobdescription-pgp.asc`:
     ```